-Whenever there's an ad or a story about travelling in Slovenia, Lake Bled always seems to be in the spotlight.
-And I don't blame them.
+Whenever there's a travel ad or a story about Slovenia, Lake Bled always seems to be in the spotlight.
 A turquoise lake with crystal clear water, an island in the middle with a church on it, the Julian Alps around, and a medieval castle overlooking it all.
 What's not to like?

 Where to stay

-Most of the hotels are located in Bled on the east side of the lake.
-And that's the area with most of the stores, restaurants, bus station, castle, etc.
+Bled village is located on the eastern side of the lake.
+It's the area with most of the hotels, restaurants, cafes and shopping possibilities.

 Things to do in Lake Bled

 Bled Castle has been mentioned in writings as early as around 1004 AC.
 The castle is rather small, it's spread across two levels: the upper courtyard and the lower courtyard.
 There's a cafe and a restaurant and stunning views around the area.
 And of course a museum etc. The walk up to the castle is not too long, but it's pretty steep.
 There are several starting points to get to the top, zoom the map above to see where the routes go (green dashed lines).

 The admission fee is 11 Euros for adults, there are no free areas.